ReversecLabs/spikee/README.md

 This will generate the dataset in JSONL format: `datasets/cybersec-2026-01-full-prompt-dataset-<TIMESTAMP>.jsonl`.

 ### 4.2.
 Generating Standalone Attacks
-Spikee typically uses composable datasets, that combine permutations of documents, jailbreaks and instructions.
+Spikee typically uses composable datasets, that combine permutations of user inputs, jailbreaks and instructions.
 However, it also supports **Standalone Inputs** which are ready-to-use prompts, without any additional formatting or composition.
 This is useful for quickly testing specific prompts, or using publicly sourced datasets that contain ready-to-use attack prompts, such as `seeds-simsonsun-high-quality-jailbreaks`.

 To include those in the generated dataset, we use `--include-standalone-inputs`: